Teaching Artists

 Kristen Pilgrim

-Kristen is a graduate of the College of William and Mary with a BA in theatre and psychology.
-She began teaching with ArtStream in 2012, directing the George Mason ArtStream group.
-Since then she has also taught Shakespeare and improv classes at Oakton and is excited to be directing the Gaithersburg Company A for the second year!
+Kristen is excited to be directing Gaithersburg Company A again!
+She began teaching with ArtStream in 2012, direct- ing the George Mason ArtStream group.
+Since then, she also taught Shakespeare and improv classes at Oakton.
 Kristen is a local director, actor, and fight choreographer in the DMV region and is an advanced actor combatant with the Society of American Fight Directors.
-She is a teaching artist with several other companies including Educational Theatre Company and Traveling Players Ensemble.
-She was inspired by her work in theatre education and by ArtStream to become a drama therapist; she is completing her master’s degree in drama therapy at Lesley University.
-Big thanks to everyone in Company A, GMU, and the whole ArtStream team!
+She has been a teaching artist with several other companies including Educational Theatre Company and Traveling Players Ensemble.
+Kristen was inspired by her work in theatre education and by ArtStream to become a Registered Drama Therapist, and received her Master’s in Drama Therapy from Lesley University.
+She now works with all ages at Dominion Hospital and at the Expressive Therapy Center, helping clients heal through theatre.

 Kristen Pilgrim